MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/DeployUse/helping-users-to-protect-files-by-using-azure-rights-management.md

 For mobile devices, see the [FAQ for Microsoft Rights Management Sharing Application for Mobile Platforms](http://technet.microsoft.com/dn451248).

 > [!TIP]
-> For a high-level example scenario with screenshots, see the [Users safely share attachments with mobile users](what-is-azure-rights-management.md#BKMK_Example_SharingApp) section in the [What is Azure Rights Management?](what-is-azure-rights-management.md) topic.
+> For a high-level example scenario with screenshots, see the [Users safely share attachments with mobile users](../understand-explore/what-do-admins-users-see.md#users-safely-share-attachments-with-mobile-users.

 ## Using information protection with Office 365, Office 2016, or Office 2013
 If you are using Azure RMS and have not installed the Rights Management sharing application, users will not see the **Share Protected** button on the ribbon or **Protect in-place** from File Explorer that makes it easier for them to protect files.
 For these users, they must follow instructions similar to these.